CapsAdmin/NattLua/README.md

     -- x is 1 here
 end
--- x is still 1 here because the mutation = 1 occured in a certain branch
+-- x is still 1 here because the mutation = 1 occured in a certain branch -- we would also get a warning saying the branch is always truthy
 ```

 This happens because `true` is true as opposed to `true | false` and so there's no uncertainty in executing the if block.